 “Mark is a very durable person, very disciplined.
 He is able to focus on three to five items that are critical and make them happen.
 We agreed to trust each other.”
-Fields was the business brains and Martens the engineering brains.
+Fields was the business brain and Martens the engineering brain.
 Together they were a formidable force, cutting the fat and creating new models for future growth.
-“Zoom-Zoom” was created under Fields reign.
-By 2002, after Fields and Martens had left, Mazda was considered a remarkable comeback and had reported the largest turnaround in the companys history to-date.
+“Zoom-Zoom” was created under Field’s reign.
+By 2002, after Fields and Martens had left, Mazda was considered a remarkable comeback and had reported the largest turnaround in the company’s history to date.

-Fields has been hard at work strengthening the way the brands work together and the way Ford Motor Company works with PAG.
-When people talk about the different cultures inside PAG they mean the English and Swedish.
-But there is also the corporate and brand cultures to consider.
-Fields biggest job will be working with Bill Ford, CEO and Nick Scheele, President and COO.
+Fields have been hard at work strengthening the way the brands work together and the way Ford Motor Company works with PAG.
+When people talk about the different cultures inside PAG they mean English and Swedish.
+But there are also the corporate and brand cultures to consider.
+Fields biggest job will be working with Bill Ford, CEO, and Nick Scheele, President, and COO.
 According to Fields, he is the lens between PAG and Ford.
 “I help one side see the other.
 PAG understands the expectation of the Parent company and the Parent company understands the unique nature of these luxury brands.”

 Nick Scheele agrees.
 “Mark is adept at bringing people together and helping them reach consensus.
 He is also respectful of different cultures.
 We saw it in Argentina and Japan and we are seeing it in Europe.
 He is a great visionary and a strong leader.”